varmatieto/EDA_prj1/README.md

-EDA_prj1
+EDA_prj1 - May 8,2014
 ========

 solution for assignment one
-very uncertain directory just to exercise github
+It will contains:
+four R plots scripts;
+four png figures;
+the data file;
+a working R script just for exercise